eric-lgonz/Enterprise-Network-Expansion/README.md

 <img src = "https://github.com/eric-lgonz/Enterprise-Network-Expansion-and-VLAN-Implementation/blob/main/assets/Part%201%20-%2010.png">

-I will be configuring the cabling according to this table:
+I will be configuring the rest of the connections according to this table:

 After all of the cabling, this is how my topology should look: